Bandwidth/bandwidth.github.io/campaigns/imports/guides/bandwidth10dlcCampaignImportUiGuide.md

 * You have shared your provisioned campaigns with [Bandwidth DCA](campaignFaqs.md#5-how-do-i-share-my-campaigns-with-bandwidth-dca)

 ## Important Notes

+* We only allow imports for campaigns that have been approved by all carriers participating through TCR.
+While provisioning your campaigns through your CSP, make sure to provision with all participating carriers.
+If you are registering as your own CSP, exclude the 'mnoIds' property on the TCR CSP /campaigns/campaignBuilder endpoint request body.
+If you do not provision to all carriers, you will have to either work with TCR to remedy or create another campaign in which both campaigns will be subject to fees.
 * Campaign has not yet been shared error message - cron re-tries every hour.
 TN won't be eligible for TN Association.

 ## Steps